zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ### Initializing the Grid inside a hidden container

 If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because Javascript size calculations do not work for elements with a `display:none` style.
 The widget will appear smaller than expected.
+If virtual scrolling is used, the vertical scrollbar will not appear.
-In such cases there are several options:
+In such cases there are several options (if virtual scrolling is **not** used):

 * The Grid should be initialized when its element becomes visible;
 * The Grid's layout must be adjusted manually, using code from the above example (no need to attach a window resize handler);